CrunchyData/pg_featureserv/hugo/content/usage/cql.md

 ### Geometry Literals

-Geometry literals use Well-Known Text (WKT) to describe values for points, lines, polygons, and collections:
+Geometry literals use Well-Known Text (WKT) to describe values for points, lines, polygons (with holes), and collections:

 ```
 POINT (1 2)